 The lease of the coffee house property against the Hall had been in the hands of Alexander Lindsay, 6th Earl of Balcarres, and the under-lessee and occupier of the coffee house was one Mr. Chapman.
 They were compensated for the loss of the establishment.(4) In Boyle’s Court Guide for January 1829, we find Mrs Kendall of the Exchequer Coffee House at 1 New Palace-yard, 14 Bridge Street and 32 Parliament Street.
 No, she did not have three coffee houses; a look on Horwood’s map shows the properties interconnected and wrapped around Edward Milns’s linen drapery which was situated on the corner of Bridge Street and Parliament Street.
 The Parliament Street front of the coffee house can be seen at the top of this post and on the right in the vignette for Milns property in Tallis’ booklet 80 (here).
 The Bridge Street façade, much narrower, can be seen on the left.
 I have not found a picture of the Palace Yard front, but if you know of one, please leave a comment.

-Who Mr. Kendall was – I presume there was one – is unclear, nor do I know when the coffee house started taking in overnight guests and calling itself a hotel, but in 1831, the hotel side of the business was definitely part of the establishment as in that year, one Charles Jones of the Birmingham Political Union wrote a letter to E.J.
+Who Mr. Kendall was – I presume there was one – is unclear [Postscript: yes, there was a Mr Kendall, see the comment by Gwyneth Wilkie], nor do I know when the coffee house started taking in overnight guests and calling itself a hotel, but in 1831, the hotel side of the business was definitely part of the establishment as in that year, one Charles Jones of the Birmingham Political Union wrote a letter to E.J.
 Littleton which was published in The Morning Chronicle of 19 April.
 He heads the letter “Fendall’s Hotel, New Palace Yard”.
 The 1841 census gives Frances Kendall, 65 years old, as the hotel proprietor at 1 Palace Yard.
 Also living on the premises is one Susan Kendall, 35 years old, but how they are related is not made clear.